ericxu68/NYU-DTCC-VIP-Final-Project-2025-Fall---Ziyi-Xu/README.md

 2. Capture dynamic linked libraries that load during runtime
 3. Add those runtime libraries back into the SBOM

-Most SBOM tools, like Syft, only detect dependencies that exist on the filesystem.
+Most SBOM tools, such as Syft, only detect dependencies that exist on the file system.
 Many programs load extra shared libraries during execution.
 These dynamic libraries do not appear in a static SBOM, so the SBOM becomes incomplete.

 To solve this problem, I created a combined workflow that includes: